aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/managing-ranges/cut-and-paste-cells/_index.md

 ## **Cut and Paste Cells**

 Aspose.Cells provides you with the ability to cut and paste cells within a worksheet by using the [**InsertCutCells**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/insertcutcells) method of the [**Cells**](https://reference.aspose.com/cells/net/aspose.cells/cells) collection.
-The [**InsertCutCells**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/insertcutcells) accepts the following parameters.
+The [**InsertCutCells**](https://reference.aspose.com/cells/net/aspose.cells/cells/methods/insertcutcells) method accepts the following parameters.

 - [**Range**](https://reference.aspose.com/cells/net/aspose.cells/range): The range of cells to be cut.
 - Row Index: The index of the row to insert cells.